 A laconium is a relaxing dry heat treatment room or sauna which lets the body heat up slowly and gently.
 The room is cooler than a traditional Finnish sauna -- 140ºF versus 175ºF -- and provides a more relaxing, less intense experience.
-A laconium is a good alternative for anyone who finds a traditional sauna too hot.
+A laconium is a good alternative for any spa-goer who finds a traditional sauna too hot.

-However, the temperature is considerably higher than in a tepidarium, being held at around 60°.
-In a laconium, you slowly but surely begin to sweat most intensively.
+However, the temperature is considerably higher than in a tepidarium, being held at around 60° F. In a laconium, you slowly but surely begin to sweat most intensively.